 How does a busy R&D team focus its efforts in order to methodically extract innovations for protection as patents, while avoiding those areas where little gain is to be found?
 While all businesses want to find ‘nuggets’ of value for the future, in the rush to deliver, it is all too easy to overlook potentially valuable, but non-core, innovations – or to focus R&D in the wrong areas.

 The ability of a business to deliver on its goals of building a strong and defensible patent portfolio will often depend on the guidelines and processes it puts in place at the very beginning of the R&D cycle.

 To successfully capture innovation, in-house patent teams or their external advisers need to have mechanisms in place to identify, extract and analyse inventions.
 Ideally, this is achieved via an organised dialogue between patent experts and the R&D teams (and/or inventors) in line with a pre-agreed and structured methodology.
 To be effective, this methodology needs to guide technical teams, enabling them to detect and/or improve innovation within the company.

-Novagraaf has created such a methodology in ‘IP Capture’, a service that we also deliver in association with a specialist third party in France and Switzerland (Neo Factory, a company that focuses on the creation and industrialisation of innovative products).
+Novagraaf has created such a methodology in Innovation Capture, a service that we deliver in association with Neo Factory, a specialist on the creation and industrialisation of innovative products.
 Our teams work together with customers’ internal stakeholders (R&D heads, inventors, technicians and project managers, and so on) in order to review existing projects and procedures so as to detect, identify and extract technical solutions likely to be protected.
 Novaneo, our multi-user portal, facilitates and captures innovation management decisions and exchanges.
 Find out more about the Innovation Capture methodology

 As both IP and R&D budgets continue to be squeezed, the implementation of a tailored and structured methodology such as this could be the difference between patent headaches and patent success.